JCSama/CodeIgniter-geolocation/README.md

 $config['api_key'] = 'YOUR_API_KEY';
 ```

-After that, you can call the library in your controller for instance like following :
+After that, you can call the library within your controller for instance like following :

 ```php
 $this->load->library('Geolocation');